-If you'd prefer a YT playlist featuring the top 30 OSTs, click here.
+If you'd prefer a YT playlist featuring the top 40 OSTs, click here.
 Scroll down for the laserdisc audio list.

 Marble Madness (ARC, YM2151)

 So here's the first use of FM synth in a chiptune-based game soundtrack (probably, though Cycle Mahbou (ARC) was released the same month), the first chiptune-based game soundtrack in stereo and, arguably, the first ambient track in a chiptune-based game soundtrack (Level 1).
 Pretty cool.
 Stylistically this one is a little unusual in that it goes for more of a classical music emulated sound in most tracks, which is reminiscent of a Warner Bros. cartoon but perhaps darker and weirder.
 The OST is also fairly long and with relatively long tracks for chiptunes at the time.
 On the downside the attempt at electric guitar in a couple of tracks is rather painful to listen to, and the FM percussion is a kinda weak but hey, it's literally the first attempt with this chip.

 Ghostbusters (C64), Atari 8-bit ver.

 A solid rendition of the theme for the time, also featuring a decent voice sample at the start.
 What's cooler though is that the player can actually trigger this sample at will while the song is playing at the title screen.
 Besides that, there's not much else to it as the theme keeps playing until you beat the game and it's interrupted by a garbled sample of a scream.